 Lastly, the Doze mode that brought about greater battery savings at night in Android Marshmallow now works during the day.
 The improved algorithm can detect when the phone isn't in use – even when it's in your pocket – and go into a deep, energy-saving sleep.

-Motorola clearly wasn't satisfied with one flagship smartphone this year.
-For 2015 we get three new versions of the Moto X: the Moto X Force, a flagship with a shatterproof screen, the Moto X Style, a high-end and stylish handset, and the Moto X Play, a slightly more affordable phone designed for people on the go but still packed with superior features.
+Motorola clearly wasn't satisfied with one flagship smartphone in one year.
+For 2015, the company released a whopping three versions of the Moto X: the Moto X Force, a flagship with a shatterproof screen, the Moto X Style, a high-end and stylish handset, and here, the Moto X Play: a slightly more affordable phone designed for people on the go but still packed with superior features.